weaversa/cryptol-course/labs/interpreter.md

-# Lab 1: Using the Cryptol interpreter
+# Using the Cryptol interpreter

 ## Running the interpreter